paragmb/Home-Loan-Lending-Software/README.md

 ```
 Please specify "./data/daily_rate_sheet.csv" as the filepath.

-User need to be ready with the following information: *credit score*, *current amount of monthly debt*, *total monthly income*, *desired loan amount* and *home value*.
+User need to be ready with the following information:
+- *credit score*
+- *current amount of monthly debt*
+- *total monthly income*
+- *desired loan amount*
+- *home value*

+An output csv file [*example_loan_qualifier.csv*] showing a list of qualifying loans for a sample case has been uploaded to the repository.

 ---